oceanprotocol/docs/content/concepts/components.md

 <repo name="oceandb-elasticsearch-driver"></repo>
 <repo name="oceandb-mongodb-driver"></repo>

-Note: There is also a BigchainDB driver but it hasn't been maintained.
+> There is also a [BigchainDB driver](https://github.com/oceanprotocol/oceandb-bigchaindb-driver) but it hasn't been maintained.

+You can create your own OceanDB drivers by extending on the `oceandb-driver-interface`.

+<repo name="oceandb-driver-interface"></repo>

 ## Brizo